UDAYPOTHURI/Cartoonify-Image-OpenCV/README.md

 ## Installation

-To use this project, you'll need to have OpenCV and NumPy installed.
+To use this project, you'll need to have OpenCV, Urllib3 and NumPy installed.
 You can install them using pip:

 pip install opencv-python

+pip install urllib3

 pip install numpy